-Our approach also learns a model to make decisions in latent space but does not follow the RSSM structure.
-Instead, our model (introduced in Section \ref{sec:mbpac-model}) follows a simpler structure that learns a latent representation describing an actual distribution over states rather than uncertainty about an assumed existing true state.
-By the definitions of \cite{art:2023:mbrl-survey}, our model classifies as a multi-step prediction model with state abstraction, even though we are only estimating distributions.
+Our approach also learns a model to make decisions in latent space, but does not follow the RSSM structure.
+Instead, our model follows a simpler structure that learns a latent representation describing actual state distributions rather than uncertainty about an assumed existing true state.
+By the definitions of \cite{art:2023:mbrl-survey}, our model is classified as a multi-step prediction model with state abstraction, even though we are only estimating distributions.